-He is a recently retired four-star general who served as Director of the National Security Agency (DIRNSA), Chief of the Central Security Service (CHCSS) and Commander of the United States Cyber Command.
+He is a retired four-star general who served as director of the National Security Agency (DIRNSA), chief of the Central Security Service (CHCSS) and commander of the United States Cyber Command.

-He graduated from West Point, Class of 1974, along with three other future four-star generals, including former CIA chief, David Petraeus, and former Chairman of the Joint Chiefs of Staff, Martin Dempsey, whom I both know and have written about.
+He graduated from West Point, Class of 1974, along with three other future four-star generals, including former CIA chief David Petraeus, and former Chairman of the Joint Chiefs of Staff Martin Dempsey, whom I both know and about whom I have written.